heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 efficient.
 You can use a buffer to read and write text data more efficiently.

-Open the `TextBufferReadAndWriteFileExample.java` file in the `05-java-ios` directory to see how to read and write text data with a buffer.
+Open the `TextBufferReadAndWriteFileExample.java` file in the `05-java-ios` directory to see how to read and write text data with buffers.

 Here are the changes between the `TextReadAndWriteFileExample.java` file and the `TextBufferReadAndWriteFileExample.java` file: